Quick exitx

 After understanding the nature of the complaint, the investigating staff member will undertake the following:

-1. Collate and document the facts and timing related to the event, including a review of call recordings
+1. Collate and document the facts and timing related to the event, including a review of call recordings where appropriate

 2. Assess the basis of the complaint, ensuring a fair, reasonable and objective approach